Foster Agile Leadership to Create Collective Futures

 To lead organizations successfully through such fundamental changes, leaders will need to be future fluent: embodying a mindset, a skillset, and the capability to lead into a new future.
 At a minimum, leaders need to grow the capabilities of agility, resilience, and perspective.
 According to our CCL research and experience with global leaders, we identify many additional attitudes, including the ability to:

-Seek Fresh Perspectives.
 Using predictive AI, analytics, scrum methods, sprints, daily standups, visible progress boards, and other agile tools and methods to inspire the direction towards speed and effectiveness from the resources at their disposal, leaders engage directly in real-time solution creation to respond to new customer challenges.

-Be Data-Driven.
 Data provides clarity on collaboration and intelligence for innovation and dynamic decision-making.
 It raises awareness to enable collaboration, drive costs, and transform cultures.

-Harness Analytics.
 Seeing the data connections among disparate events is increasingly important in setting strategic direction, since responding incoherently to independent “signals” leads to overload rather than progress.

-Maintain Resilience.
 Leaders must remain aware of their own emotional stability, mindful not to succumb to drowning in attempts to analyze everything.
 Staying buoyant is essential, as the tide will tend to ebb and flow.

-Embrace Constant Change.
 In today’s rapidly changing world, where plans can soon be tossed out the window, leaders must rely on fluid roles and contributions from people who come together in different configurations to get work done.

-Design for Reuse.
 Leaders set the stage for people to step outside the confines of traditional fixed organizational structures.
 They must support their them through periods of confusion on the way to achieving breakthroughs.

-Agile Leadership Is Faced with New Demands
+Agile Leadership Is Faced With New Demands

 Executing agile leadership requires plenty of effort – roles, organizational systems, leadership approaches, and even rewards and recognition must change.
 Leaders will need to have strong convictions about the power of collaboration.
 They will need to lead with inspiring visions of change for the future – visions that empower teams to act differently and connect much more widely than was previously demanded.